The-Sycorax/DenaroWalletClient/README.md

 ---

 #### `decryptwallet`:
-**Overview**: The `decryptwallet` sub-command can either decrypt all wallet entries, or selectivly decrypt wallet entries based on a provided filter (See below).
+**Overview**: The `decryptwallet` sub-command can either decrypt all wallet entries, or selectivly decrypt wallet entries based on a provided filter (See below), and return the data back to the console.
 <dl><dd>

 *Note: `decryptwallet` will not work if a wallet is unencrypted.*